 This is the latest and largest cannabis channel closure to date – but is by no means the first – by Youtube which has been removing cannabis content and creators more and more intensely in recent months.

 “The total number of people who use YouTube – 1,300,000,000.
 300 hours of video are uploaded toYouTube every minute!
 Almost 5 billion videos are watched on Youtube every single day.
 In an average month, 8 out of 10 18-49 year-olds watch YouTube.”
-Youtube 2018 data
+Youtube 2018 statistics

 In recent weeks we have seen the closure of several other established and popular cannabis channels run by legal MMJ patients such as Uptowngrowlab, Urban Remo and Cannabis Culture’s POT TV: